Loaded Object bitumized pram, granite egg stones, and slate text.

 One mother describes the experience of motherhood as feeling like ‘ a caged bird, sitting loyally singing on its perch’, (from Rosika Parker, Torn in Two: Maternal Ambivalence).

 The hospital screen is a metaphor for the liminal moment of birth.
-Much feted, and under-represented, it is a private/public moment, shared here with a detailed personal description of giving birth for the first time.
+Much feted yet under-represented, it is a private/public moment shared here with a detailed personal description of giving birth for the first time.
 It is an event that is ambivalent and divided.
 How much healthier Western culture could be if it found ways of representing birth and change?